CyberGen49/web-resources/v2/README.md

 Buttons are customized by adding the `btn` class, which works with `<button>` and `<a>` elements.

 ### Colours
-By default, the button will be inverted from the theme's background colour.
+By default, the button's background will be inverted from that of the current theme.
 The colour of the button can be changed by adding one of a handful of extra classes:

 | Class | Description |
 | --- | --- |